Skip to content

 All of the stimulation being outside provides for dogs doesn’t come without the occasional fear-inducing situation.
 Once outside, it’s nearly impossible to do anything — walk, go to the park, even play fetch together in the front lawn — without running into another dog or at the very least seeing one.
 If your dog is scared of other dogs, basking in the sun can turn from relaxing to stressful in an instant.

+Reasons can include past trauma of interacting with dogs, lack of social skills they've developed, or simply their personality.
 We discuss below how to tell if your dog is scared of other dogs, why that may be the case, and how to help them remain calm during encounters with their fellow four-legged friends:

 Signs Your Dog Is Scared of Other Dogs